XpiritBV/GABC2018_HandsOnLabs/ML/readme.md

 ## Introduction

-> TODO link to the presentation
+See the [presentation](GABC%202018%20Machine%20Learning.pdf) for some background information.

 ## About the data